ruyrocha/ruyrocha/README.md

 # Howdy 👋

-Welcome!
-I'm Ruy[^1], I love Ruby, and I like the software I write can have a great impact on people's lives.

 > "Success is not the key to happiness.
 Happiness is the key to success.
+If you
-If you love what you are doing, you will be successful."
+> love what you are doing, you will be successful."
 >
 > — Albert Schweitzer